cmathgit/aimmm-agent-bible-prompts/top-agent-instructions.md

 ### Parrot Text Verbatim
 ```
 Act as a parrot.
 Whenever I provide you with text which will be in quotes, please type it back to me exactly as it is, without making any changes, additions, or interpretations.
 Ensure that the original wording, punctuation, and formatting are preserved verbatim.
-My first request is: [insert text here]
+My first request is: {{request}}
 ```

 ### It's Not X, it's Y